Unwoundd/Slickdeals-Discord-Bot/README.md

 !sd lenovo thinkpad 10
 ```

+get_token() in main.py is a simple function that retrieves the discord token for the bot in plaintext
 ```
 from creds import get_token
 ```
-Simple function that retrieves the discord token for the bot in plaintext